 Factors that may increase the risk of chronic lymphocytic leukemia include:

 - Your age.
-Most people diagnosed with chronic lymphocytic leukemia are older than 60.
+This disease occurs most often in older adults.
+On average, people diagnosed with chronic lymphocytic leukemia are in their 70s.

 - Your race.
 Whites are more likely to develop chronic lymphocytic leukemia than are people of other races.

 - Family history of blood and bone marrow cancers.
 A family history of chronic lymphocytic leukemia or other blood and bone marrow cancers may increase your risk.